Coop Efficiently Increases Error Identification

 Allegro Network Multimeter

 "The results of the first analyses in the Coop networks were clear after the first use of the Allegro Network Multimeter.
-Our investment in the product has already paid for itself in just a few weeks of operation," said Roberto Abeledo Alonso, system engineer at Coop's headquarters in Basel.
-"I also have some comments to make about the support.
+Our investment in the product has already paid for itself in within a few weeks of operation," said Roberto Abeledo Alonso, system engineer at Coop's headquarters in Basel.
+"I also have to make comments about the support.
 The competence of the Allegro Packets support team is of extremely high quality.
-Not only did we get the information we needed immediately, we also get additional ideas for our daily work."
+Not only did we get the information we needed immediately, but we also receive additional ideas for our daily work."